Mrnt/OctoPrint-FlashForge/README.md

 Under the main interface select "Auto" for "Serial Port".

+### Additional Information

+Additional information on g-code supported by the printers, etc can be found in the [Wiki](https://github.com/Mrnt/OctoPrint-FlashForge/wiki).

+Plugin was inspired by work by [Noneus](https://github.com/Noneus) and information on these printers provided by users.
+If you discover an issue, figured out how to make out how to make it work better or have an idea for improvement please raise it as an [issue](https://github.com/Mrnt/OctoPrint-FlashForge/issues).

 ## Troubleshooting

 * Verify the plugin is enabled (Settings > Plugin Manager - "FlashForge" should be enabled), Octoprint may need to be restarted.